-Is the project displacing any low-income housing units?
+Is the project displacing low-income housing units?

 No. The existing project originally included 39 affordable units at the Very Low-Income levels, but the original affordable housing obligation expired in 2010, and most of these units have been converted to market rate units upon the departure of the tenant.
-The few remaining tenants who qualified for affordable housing rents prior to 2010 will be offered the opportunity to relocate to the new affordable apartments (if they meet the age requirements) or will receive relocation benefits.
+The few remaining residents who qualified for affordable housing rents prior to 2010 will be offered the opportunity to relocate to the new affordable apartments (if they meet the age requirements) or will receive relocation benefits.

 How will a revitalized Solana Highlands impact current and prospective low-income residents?

-Have you presented this project to the City yet?
+Have you presented this project to the city yet?

 When will construction start?